AnyChart/docs.anychart.com/Basic_Charts/Calendar_Chart.md

 Finally, call {api:anychart.charts.Calendar#colorScale}colorScale(){api} to set your scale as the color scale of the chart and {api:anychart.charts.Calendar#colorRange}colorRange(){api} to configure the **color range**.
 With the ordinal color scale, it shows the ranges and their colors.

-This sample shows a Calendar chart with an ordinal color scale and a color range:
+In this sample, there is a Calendar chart with an ordinal color scale and a color range:

 ```
 // create and configure a color scale.